MekhzZ/SVM_Classifier_from_scratch/README.md

 The code for this project is available in a Google Colab notebook which is mentioned in file above.
 You can access and run it directly without needing any local setup.

 To run the notebook:
-1. Open the link above.
+1. Open the link mentioned in ".ipynb" file.
 2. Click `Run All` in Colab.
 3. Follow the instructions within the notebook to train and test the model.